Slyvred/good-enough-privacy/README.md

 - `aes-gcm`: For AES encryption and decryption in GCM mode.
 - `hex`: To encode and decode hexadecimal strings.
 - `rand`: For secure generation of random salts and nonces.
+- `serde`: For serializing and deserializing data structures.
+- `bincode`: To serialize and deserialize the header data into/from bytes.
 - `rust-argon2`: To perform Argon2id key derivation.
 - `rpassword`: For securely capturing passwords from the user.